 College essay prompts are really broad, but they still offer parameters for your essay.
 Sometimes students pick a topic first and then try to find a way to make it fit the prompt – this usually results in a less than impressive essay.
 It’s much better to let the prompt, well, prompt the essay.

 Picking the right topic is half the battle.
 Too many students try to think of some truly dramatic, life-altering event, but that’s virtually impossible for the vast majority of students; instead, many of these students wind up with essays the treat relatively common events with excessive drama.
 Instead, focus on finding a topic that’s meaningful to you.
 Your meaningful moment doesn’t have to be huge; sometimes the best topics are pretty mundane.
-Check out some of our favorite essays for some great examples.
+Check out some of our favorite college essay examples.